Teddy55Codes/Blog/Posts/24.04/parallel-programming-in-dotnet.md

 However, i found it cool to see that even when running with 192 threads across 2 CPUs, performance gains stayed stable for more expensive workload (all with cost >= 6).

 #### Cost Of Running The Benchmarks On AWS
-Running VMs on AWS is obviously not free.
+The VMs i ran for these benchmarks far exceeded what is included in the free tier.
 So how much did the hole thing cost me?

 ![AWS Cost](../../Resources/24.04/CloudBenchmarking/AWSCost.png)